DaByte/Triumphus/source/info/game_objects.md

 ### Cities

 A city is a geographical element that is contained in a territory.
 Cities are represented by parts in the game hierarchy.
 The number of cities in a territory is a factor of the reinforcement value of that territory.
+Cities may have a name, but this is optional.
+City names are not currently used or displayed in the game.

 #### Importance